jasminej90/dand5-identity-fraud-from-enron-email/README.md

 Precision: True Positive / (True Positive + False Positive).
 Out of all the items labeled as positive, how many truly belong to the positive class.

+The chosen algorithm is `Naive Bayes`, which resulted in `precision of 0.395065` and `recall of 0.3348065`

 ---